911 (Lady Gaga song): Background and production

 The music video was directed by filmmaker Tarsem Singh and was shot in August 2020 in Valencia, a neighborhood in Santa Clarita, California.
 The sand dunes for the opening scene were photographed at San Luis Obispo by Tarsem, who removed the sea and changed the color of the sand to white in post-production.
-He originally wanted to shoot the desert scenes in New Mexico, and use a real city location instead of a backlot for the final scene, but they didn't get the necessary permissions due to the ongoing COVID-19 pandemic.
-Because of the pandemic, everybody on the filming location in Valencia were required to have COVID tests and stand completely away from each other.
+He originally wanted to shoot the desert scenes in New Mexico, and use a real city location instead of a backlot for the final scene, but they didn't get the necessary permissions due to the COVID-19 pandemic.
+Because of the pandemic, every one present on the filming location in Valencia were required to take COVID-19 tests and stand completely away from each other.
 The shooting was also made difficult by wearing tight clothes in the desert, with 118 °F (47 °C) heat, which caused some of the people to pass out.
 Nicola Formichetti outfitted the video, with many pieces designed by Russian-Armenian artist Karina Akopyan.